upperstream/playlist-manager/doc/plm-put-playlist.md

    - Filters out comments and empty lines
    - Normalizes path separators (backslashes to forward slashes)
 3. Is shared with other commands to ensure consistent playlist parsing

+### Architecture Improvements

+The `main()` function has been refactored to improve maintainability:

+1. **Separation of Concerns**: Each helper function has a single, well-defined responsibility
+2. **Centralized Exit Logic**: All `process::exit` calls are handled in `main()` based on the results of helper functions
+3. **Better Error Handling**: Each function returns `Result` types with appropriate error context
+4. **Improved Testability**: Smaller functions are easier to unit test individually
+5. **Clear Program Flow**: The main function now clearly shows the sequence of operations: argument handling, environment preparation, core logic execution, and cleanup

 ## Optimisation